Rajeshkannan-Muthukumar/Implementation-of-Transfer-Learning/README.md

 ## Problem Statement and Dataset
 To use the pre-trained VGG19 model on the ImageNet dataset and fine-tune it on the CIFAR-10 dataset.
 The goal is to achieve high accuracy on the CIFAR-10 dataset by leveraging the knowledge learned from the ImageNet dataset.
 The main challenge is to adapt the pre-trained model to the new dataset while avoiding overfitting and achieving high accuracy

+The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.

+The dataset is divided into five training batches and one test batch, each with 10000 images.
+The test batch contains exactly 1000 randomly-selected images from each class.
+The training batches contain the remaining images in random order, but some training batches may contain more images from one class than another.
+Between them, the training batches contain exactly 5000 images from each class. the datasetcontains 10 random images of: airplane automobile bird cat deer dog frog horse ship truck

 ## DESIGN STEPS
 ### STEP 1:
 Import the required libraries and load the dataset